X

 Mastering

-Submit your files and metadata via the mastering form below and we will send you an invoice within 24 hours.
+Submit your files and other helpful info (metadata, reference tracks, vinyl manufacturer, etc…) via the mastering form below and we will send you an invoice.
 For new clients, it can be helpful to get in touch to discuss your goals before your first mastering session.

 Not sure what mastering is or why you might need it?
 Check out this helpful article here to learn about the process: https://diymusician.cdbaby.com/releasing-music/what-is-music-mastering/